grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus remote write.md

+The [`xk6-output-prometheus-remote` extension](https://github.com/grafana/xk6-output-prometheus-remote) repository has some docker compose examples.
 Feel free to request more authentication methods or provide your experience in the [issue tracker](https://github.com/grafana/xk6-output-prometheus-remote/issues).

 ## Options